 You take compulsory modules then undertake a research project culminating in a dissertation.

 Teaching and learning take place in workshops and practical classes, lectures, seminars, team-based problem-solving groups and in supervisory meetings for research papers and the dissertation.

 Find out more detailed information about the programme modules

-An upper-second-class Honours degree or above, or international equivalent, in international studies/politics or a related discipline.
+An upper-second-class Honours degree, or international equivalent, in international studies/politics or a related discipline.
 We may also consider applicants on an individual basis with relevant professional experience.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.